interlock-network/interlock-docs/whitepaper.md

 project design documents are proposed and discussed on various community channels (i.e. github, discord, and discourse).
 If the project and community get large enough we will likely adopt a governance model akin to Rust's.
-We do not require separete personal and developer accounts, but we also do not require the same account.
+We do not require separate personal and developer accounts, but we also do not require the same account.
 Keeping with the theme of privacy and anonymity a developer can have as many accounts as they want and the project/community would have no way of knowing &mdash; which is